-- Seeing someone off or collecting them from the airport - Going on holiday early - Going to birthday parties, weddings and other celebrations
+- Seeing someone off or collecting them from the airport - Going on holiday early - Going to birthday parties, weddings and other celebrations - Collecting siblings from other schools

 If the child is returning from an appointment in time to take a school lunch, this must be booked before 10.30am that day.
 Children returning to the school must report to the office to be signed in before they return to class.